VFM-VAE: Vision Foundation Models Can Be Good Tokenizers for Latent Diffusion Models: Experiments

 \subsection{Setup}

-\textbf{Baselines.} Our analysis covers several representative models. \textbf{For visual tokenizers}, we benchmark VFM-VAE against SD-VAE~\citep{ldm} and alignment-based VAEs, including VA-VAE~\citep{vavae} and REPA-E~\citep{repae}. \textbf{For generative models}, we compare with REPA~\citep{repa} and the recent REG~\citep{reg}, both designed to align diffusion transformer features with those of a VFM.
+\textbf{Baselines.} Our analysis covers some representative models. {For visual tokenizers}, we benchmark VFM-VAE against SD-VAE~\cite{ldm} and alignment-based VAEs, including VA-VAE~\cite{vavae} and REPA-E~\cite{repae}. {For generative models}, we compare with REPA~\cite{repa} and REG~\cite{reg}, both designed to align diffusion transformer features with those of a VFM.
 Together, these tokenizers and generative models form the most relevant and competitive baselines for evaluation.

-\textbf{Implementation details.} All tokenizer and generative model training is conducted on ImageNet~\citep{imagenet} at 256×256 resolution.
-VFM-VAE adopts \textbf{the same f16d32 configuration as VA-VAE} for fair comparison.
-VA-VAE is aligned with DINOv2-Large~\citep{dinov2}, while VFM-VAE uses SigLIP2-Large~\citep{siglip2} by default (see Appendix~\ref{appendix:vfm-choice} for rationale).
-For generative models, we evaluate two settings: (1) LightningDiT-XL, matching all parameters with the VA-VAE baseline, and (2) REG, which employs a SiT-XL backbone~\citep{sit} with an additional alignment loss.
-Full training details and hyperparameters are provided in Appendix~\ref{appendix:details}.
+\textbf{Implementation details.} All tokenizer and generative model training is conducted on ImageNet~\cite{imagenet} at 256×256 resolution.
+VFM-VAE adopts the same f16d32 configuration as VA-VAE for fair comparison.
+VA-VAE is aligned with DINOv2-Large~\cite{dinov2}, while VFM-VAE uses SigLIP2-Large~\cite{siglip2} by default (see the Supplementary Material Sec.~4 for rationale).
+For generative models, we evaluate two settings: (1) LightningDiT-XL, matching the VA-VAE baseline, and (2) REG, which employs a SiT-XL backbone~\cite{sit} with an additional alignment loss.
+Full training details are provided in the Supplementary Material Sec.~5.